weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 #### Deletion

-If you're like me and running this multiple times, you may want to delete existing collections with the same name.
-You can do so like this.
+We'll be creating collections named `TestArticle`, `TestAuthor`, `JeopardyQuestion` and `JeopardyCategory` in this example code.
+If you are running the code multiple times, or want to delete existing collections with the same name, you can do so like this.

 <FilteredTextBlock
   text={PythonCode}